The Palmer Squares

-The Palmer Squares are a Chicago-based hip hop duo composed of Acumental (Ac) and Term (Term K).
+The Palmer Squares are a Chicago-based hip hop duo composed of Acumental (Ac) and Terminal Knowledge (Term K).
 The two generated a following on YouTube and have since released four studio albums.

 History

 Friends since childhood, they began writing music together in high school, calling themselves Ordinary Dogs, and later iLLiteracy.
 In 2010 they changed their name to The Palmer Squares, after the Chicago neighborhood they were living in at the time.
 They gained early notoriety on YouTube, participating in various cyphers and have gone on to release a number of studio albums, EPs, and mixtapes.
 The duo continues to tour North America and produces a weekly podcast titled TPS Reports Podcast.

-Personal Lives
+Personal lives

 The Palmer Squares were born Ronald Matt Brands and Seth Zamost and both grew up in Wheeling, IL, a northwest suburb of Chicago.
 Brands, an only child, was first exposed to hip hop at an early age and played percussion in school band programs.
 He attended Columbia College for Cinema & Television Arts.
 Zamost, the youngest of three, was raised in a very musical household, and his father Paul Zamost is a founding member of Chicago punk band The Effigies.
 Zamost attended the American Academy of Art in Chicago and has a BFA for illustration.